-Reduce your vulnerability in the event of a major earthquake through preparedness training and contingency planning.
+Reduce vulnerability in the event of a major earthquake through preparedness training and contingency planning.

-Professor John Reynolds, MD of Reynolds International Ltd (RIL), has pioneered the development of earthquake preparedness strategies over the last six years.
+Professor John Reynolds, MD of Reynolds International Ltd (RIL), has pioneered the development of earthquake preparedness strategies over more than a decade.
 He has developed particular expertise in this subject that is sought after internationally.

 If you are considering visiting an earthquake-prone area, you may find our advice for travellers useful.
 This has been developed in partnership with the UK Foreign & Commonwealth Office (FCO) and is also provided as a FREE pdf.